 …and Harassment Boss

 The BOE had enormous power over liquor licenses and bar closures.
-After becoming chairman in 1949, he pushed for crackdowns on illegal activity in bars—everything from selling to minors to the congregation of “undesirables,” a term often used to indicate LGBT people who couldn’t or wouldn’t pass.
+After becoming chairman in 1949, he pushed for crackdowns on illegal activity in bars—everything from selling to minors to the congregation of “undesirables,” a term often used to indicate LGBTQ people who couldn’t or wouldn’t pass.

-This set off a campaign of targeting bars that welcomed LGBT patrons, an effort that included BOE agents engaging in sting operations—working undercover, using entrapment techniques.
+This set off a campaign of targeting bars that welcomed LGBTQ patrons, an effort that included BOE agents engaging in sting operations—working undercover, using entrapment techniques.
 Most bar owners could spots these “disguised” agents, and had coded methods for alerting their customers to the presence of danger.
 There are marvelous accounts of this time in Nan Alamilla Boyd’s book Wide-Open Town: A History of Queer San Francisco to 1965.

-Before the age of politically-based LGBT activism, bars constituted the first centers of community and solidarity—the basic premise of Boyd’s book.
+Before the age of politically-based activism, bars constituted the first centers of community and solidarity—the basic premise of Boyd’s book.

 And so it was that in 1951, the owner of the Black Cat, Sol Stoumen, decided to fight the BOE’s suspension of his liquor license.
-Stoumen himself wasn’t gay, but his North Beach bar had been a favorite gathering place for LGBT patrons.
+Stoumen himself wasn’t gay, but his North Beach bar had been a favorite gathering place for LGBTQ patrons.
 He hired Morris Lowenthal as his lawyer to challenge the BOE’s revocation of his liquor license.
 He won.

 The decision before the California Supreme Court, Stoumen v Reilly, was the first legal case affirming the right to gather, regardless of sexual preference.